-Prior to his current roles, Farzad served as Chief Medical Officer at Myia Labs (an ACC-backed digital health start-up) and Director of Health at IDEO.
-He completed his training in medicine and cardiology at the Cleveland Clinic and the University of Minnesota’s Lillehei Heart Institute respectively.
-He served as Chief Cardiology Fellow and NIH T32 research fellow designing and testing new technologies for augmented vascular access and cardio-embolic stroke protection, and completed his post-doctoral education as the St. Jude Medical and Dean’s Innovation Fellow at Stanford Biodesign.
+He completed his training in medicine and cardiology at the Cleveland Clinic and the University of Minnesota’s Lillehei Heart Institute respectively, served as Chief Cardiology Fellow and NIH T32 Research Fellow designing and testing advanced cardiovascular technologies, and operated as the St. Jude Medical and Dean’s Innovation Fellow at Stanford Biodesign.

-Farzad holds a bachelor’s degree in biological sciences from the University of Texas at Austin, an MD from the University of Texas Medical Branch, and a post-doctoral designation in Biodesign from Stanford University School of Medicine.
+Farzad holds both his bachelor’s degree in biological sciences and his MD from the University of Texas at Austin / UTMB, and his post-doc in Biodesign from Stanford University School of Medicine.